jdferreira/data-processing-book/en/module9.md

     ```
 Why does the output have now 24 rows?

-10. Write a SQL query that selects the id and name of the pathways associated with at least 2 enzymes whose sequence contains a glutamic acid `E` followed by a alanine `A`:
+10. Write an SQL query that selects the id and name of the pathways associated with at least 2 enzymes whose sequence contains a glutamic acid `E` followed by an alanine `A`:
     ```sql
     SELECT path.id, path.name
     FROM path, enzyme, path_enzyme